Editorial guide

 Almost never curbside.
 Specialty drop-off only

 Foam coffee cups, takeout clamshells, packaging peanuts, hard-plastic disposable cutlery, CD cases.
-Curbside almost never accepts foam (too lightweight to sort + contaminates other streams).
+Curbside almost never accepts foam (too lightweight to sort, and it contaminates other streams).
 UPS Store, Mailbox & More, and FedEx Office accept packing peanuts.
 Specialty centers (search "EPS recycling near me") accept block foam.
 Otherwise trash.

 OTHER — Other / Mixed / Bio-plastics